policeb00th/AMP_Exercises/Week2/README.md

 ## Optional Exercise
 Right now you're loading in data from one file, if you've gone through the openCV documentation,try and take the input from a livestream input via the webcam

+# Kmeans using Sklearn implemntation
+I have implemented an example of kmeans algorithm , clustering customers based on their loyalty and satisfaction.
+I have implemented the elbow method, using kmeans inertia to determine the best number of clusters.
+You can read more about them [here](https://analyticsindiamag.com/beginners-guide-to-k-means-clustering/).
+There's an exercise towards the end of the file, and I hope you'll implement it :3